 BTW, I love the names Esteven and Liahan.
 I know how hard it is to come up with good names for OCs, and I like yours most of the time, but those two especially.

 I'm very glad you like those two because I was worried they didn't sound Tolkienish enough, but I also didn't want to change them now that I've become used to them.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter six six zero two as a four place number.
+In the field marked validation number, enter one nine nine four as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved